wallarm/product-documentation/docs/2.16/user-guides/search-and-filters/use-search.md

 To search for `GET`, `POST`, `PUT`, `DELETE`, `OPTIONS`: if upper-case is used, then the search string can be specified without a prefix.
 For all other values, a prefix should be specified.

+### Search by a number of hits within attack/incident

+To search attacks and incidents by a number of hits, specify the `N:` prefix.

+For example, you can search for attacks that have more than 100 hits: `attacks N:>100`.
+Or search for attacks with less than 10 hits with `attacks N:<10`.

 ### Search by Domain

 To search by domain, use the `d:` or `domain:` prefix.